How I Got Over My Fear Of Flying In A Single Afternoon

 And then... we take off.

 So do I feel better about flying?
 Very good question.
 I certainly feel more reassured about the logistics.
-Oddly, I feel mentally reassured too, having met so many other sufferers.
+Oddly, I feel mentally reassured too, having met so many other sufferers, most far worse off than myself.
 For 25 years, I've felt alone in my fears, like there was something wrong with me for reacting to flying the way I do.
-Now, I've found out that there's a whole bunch of us out there.
-I feel as though I belong to a community — and, at the very least, that makes me feel less weird.
+Now I've found out that there's a whole bunch of us out there, I feel as though I belong to a community.
+And that makes me less weird.

-Looking ahead to my next flight, I am less nervous, since it's only a short one to Venice (I live in the UK).
-I'm still deciding whether or not I'll need wine.
-The idea of a 12-hour flight in the summer to see my brother still seems a little daunting, though.
-What I've learned is just to keep flying as much as possible — even £10 flights around the UK at weekends will help.
-It won't be pleasant, but it is an important step in tackling my anxiety head on.
+Looking ahead to my next flight, I am less nervous.
+It's only a short one to Venice and whether I'll wine or not, I haven't yet decided.
+A possible 12-hour flight in the summer to see my brother still seems a little daunting, though.
+What I've learned is just to keep flying as much as possible – even £10 flights around the UK at weekends will help.
+It won't be pleasant but it is an important step in tackling your anxiety head-on.

 Advertisement